Kanisurra: Worship

 Oldest attestations of Kanisurra come from Uruk from the Ur III period.
 Walther Sallaberger argues that in the light of presently available evidence it can be assumed that similarly to Inanna and Nanaya she belonged to the trio of central goddesses celebrated during various festivals held in this city.
 He argues that the presence of many goddesses connected to Inanna in the local pantheon might have been related to the presence of the queens of the Third Dynasty of Ur in Uruk.
 She received offerings during the funerary rites of Shu-Sin, which might be tied to her proposed role as a deity with underworld connections.
 In an offering list from the reign of the same king, she appears alongside Geshtinanna.

-In the Old Babylonian period, during the reign of Sîn-gāmil, Anam built a temple of Kanisurra, most likely in Uruk.
+In the Old Babylonian period, during the reign of Sîn-gāmil, An-am built a temple of Kanisurra, most likely in Uruk.
 While it is known that he reigned as a king of Uruk himself, the inscription mentioning this construction project comes from before his ascent to the throne.
 Kanisurra is addressed as Nin-Iturungal, "lady of the Iturungal canal," in it.
 In the late Old Babylonian period, many of the functionaries of the cults of Inanna of Uruk, Nanaya and Kanisurra moved to Kish.
 In the same period, Kanisurra was also worshiped in the territories controlled by the First Sealand dynasty.
 However, only a single offering list from the latter area mentions her.
 Based on its context it is likely that it was connected to Uruk, perhaps because it was also the result of displacement of the cults native to that city.
 Kanisurra and Nanaya were also worshiped in Eturkalamma, a temple of Ishtar in Babylon.

 In the first millennium BCE Kanisurra is attested on a kudurru (boundary stone) from the reign of Marduk-zakir-shumi I which mentions a certain Ibni-Ishtar, who held various positions among the clergy of Ishtar, Nanaya and Uṣur-amāssu.
 A gate, a street and a city quarter named after her existed in Uruk.
 She might be one of the deities collectively referred to as "the ladies" (dGAŠAN.MEŠ) who often appear alongside the five lead deities of this city (Ishtar, Nanaya, Uṣur-amāssu, Urkayītu and Bēltu-ša-Rēš) in Neo-Babylonian inscriptions, though this theory is presently impossible to prove conclusively.
 She continued to be associated with Uruk as late as in the Seleucid period.
 The late sources indicate that she was among the deities worshiped during the akitu festival of Ishtar.